Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 1. Design outcomes become more "abstract"
 2. Design increasingly divorces itself  from its craft-based Bauhausian roots
 3. Design approaches problems of increasing scale
-4. The outcomes stay in "place" for longer and are more spatial
+4. The outcomes stay in "place" for longer and its field of influence grows
+5. Design itself, like computing, becomes more "invisible" and automatic

 For example: